Einstein2150/nrf24-playset/README.md

 All software tools support USB dongles with the [nrf-research-firmware](https://github.com/BastilleResearch/nrf-research-firmware) by the Bastille Threat Research Team (many thanks to @marcnewlin)

+## Migration from Python 2 to Python 3

+This project has been migrated from Python 2 to Python 3.
+The codebase has been thoroughly updated to take advantage of Python 3's features, syntax improvements, and enhanced libraries.
+Users should ensure that they are using a Python 3.x interpreter to run the script.
+Compatibility with Python 2 is no longer supported, and users are encouraged to upgrade their environments accordingly.

 ## Requirements